-Article 37 - Mutual rights and obligations of the parties
+Article 37 - Mutual rights and obligations of the parties transferor, transferee and debtor

 1. The law applicable to the mutual rights and obligations of the transferor and the transferee arising from their transfer agreement is the law chosen by them and, in the absence of a choice of law, the law governing the transfer agreement.